 I didn’t know that drum circles are very popular around the world, and there are many different types or purposes of circles.
 A drum circle of course, has drums with a couple of other instruments in the one we visited.
 I noticed one person with maracas and one with a tambourine, but the event is definitely about the rhythm of the drums.

 If you close your eyes and just listen you can hear the coordination of a predominant rhythm with others using beats that complimented the main rhythm.
-The rhythm moves you and I really enjoyed the experience.
-There are many types of drums used, such as Bongo drums, Congo and a drum called Ashiko plus several others types.
+The rhythm moves you, and I really enjoyed the experience.
+There are many types of drums used, such as Bongo drums, Congo and a drum called Ashiko, plus several others types.
 The drumming I saw was all done by hand.

 Rhythm is one of the easiest forms of musical expressions as rhythm flows through our bodies and really around the world.
 It is so easy for people to join in to this type of music since you really don’t need any special training.
 You will not see drummer’s sticks.
-One man told me it is a great stress reliever instead of just playing the drums home alone.
+One man told me it is a great stress reliever instead of just playing the drums at alone.

 You could sense the harmony among the most of the people attending and know that they were regular attendees.
-As the evening wore on more people showed up and the intensity of the music increased.
+As the evening wore on more people showed up, and the intensity of the music increased.
 We didn’t stay as long as we would have liked to due to the cold.

 A Bit of History

-Community drum circles are informal gatherings of people who meet for the purpose of playing the drums together.
-They often take place in public settings such as parks or at the beach, but many also be organized via a community center or some other location.
+Community drum circles are informal gatherings of people, who meet for the purpose of playing the drums together.
+They often take place in public settings, such as parks or at the beach, but many also be organized via a community center or some other location.

 Community drum circles differ from facilitated or conducted drum circles in the music is entirely improvised through the group interaction, which makes it so unique.
-There is no leader so the participants make up the music as they go along.
+There is no leader, so the participants make up the music as they go along.
 Participation is, of course, totally voluntary.